DonMVB/aws/AWS_Assoc_SAA_C02.md

 ## 1.23.
 Route53

 ### 1.23.1.
 Route53 Simplified:
 Amazon Route 53 is a highly available and scalable Domain Name System (DNS) service.
 You can use Route 53 to perform three main functions in any combination: domain registration, DNS routing, and health checking.
+Route 53 has a 100% SLA uptime (PPT)

 ### 1.23.2.
 Route53 Key Details:
 - DNS is used to map human-readable domain names into an internet protocol address similarly to how phonebooks map company names with phone numbers.